 It is a large property, and you don’t need to follow the trails.
 The only issues you have to deal with are cattle (not a big problem), and paying attention to how to get back to your car.
 There are a lot of deep canyons that make navigation a challenge, sometimes.
 But it is worth it!

 I’m not going to post my GPS track for this visit, because we wandered quite a bit.
 I was trying to find a particular feature, which I didn’t find, but we stumbled across an area that we haven’t visited before.
 And then my path back to the car (off trail) was interrupted by multiple canyons.
 Our short hike ended up taking almost all day, BUT it was worth it, as we found several flowers that I’ve not seen here before.

 I highly recommend that you download the North Table Mountain map from the Chico Hiking Association if you plan on visiting North Table Mountain.
 It is invaluable.
 It shows the best locations to visit, and most importantly it has the GPS coordinates of each point of interest.
 I used this map, along with a GPS app on my iPhone, to navigate to various points.
-I would like to point out, however, that this map mislabels some of the features, particularly the names of the falls.

 Normally people head off northwest across the table top towards the waterfalls of Coal Canyon.
 That is always a great option, as there are many interesting flowers to see.
 This year, however, the flowers in that direction weren’t as bountiful as other years.
 They were still good, but not as good as I’ve come to expect.